Untitled

 2

-Breaking down the college writing assignment, and learning how the tools of rhetoric can help establish credibility in academic writing.
+Breaking down the college writing assignment, learning how the tools of rhetoric can help establish credibility in academic writing, and picking a topic for our first essay.

 "Murder!
 (Rhetorically Speaking)"